Chain Bridge (Potomac River): Current bridge

-The eighth and present version of the bridge is a continuous steel girder structure, completed in 1938 on piers dating from the 1870s.
+The eighth and present version of the bridge is a continuous steel girder structure, completed in 1939 on piers dating from construction in the 1850s or 1870s (there's some ambiguity as to which).

 In 1982, the bridge was significantly overhauled.
 The overhaul widened the three 10-foot wide lanes with a 12 foot wide one and two 11 foot ones.
 It also replaced a set of stairs from the bridge to the C&O Trail with a ramp, removed the sidewalk on the downstream side, added a crash barrier between the sidewalk and roadway, replaced the old railing with a fence and replaced heavy concrete with a lighter type that allowed the bridge to hold more weight.